Alexyskoutnev/Quadruped-Trajectory-Optimization-Stack/docs/index.md

 .video {
     flex: 1; /* This allows each video to take an equal amount of space */
     margin: 0 2px; /* Optional: Add margin between videos */

 }

+.fullscreen-video {
+    object-fit: cover; /* Adjust this value to 'contain' or other options as needed */
+    width: 78%;
+    height: 100%;
+}

 iframe {